How many kinds of meditation are there?

 This was written by one of the key researchers of MBCT, Mark Williams of the Oxford Mindfulness Centre, UK and Danny Penman.
 It adapts the original MBCT course into a self-help format for the general population.

-Do a course - clinical setting
+Do a course - clinical setti

 Both MBSR and MBCT are clinically oriented programs typically taught in group sessions and for an 8 week period with home meditation practice of about 30-45 minutes.